 For more information about ASAN’s current higher education programs and publications, see here.

-The ASAN Autistic Scholars Fellowship program, designed to advance campus leadership, provides 4 to 6 autistic students a one-time, $5,000 tuition scholarship each to create systems change on their college campuses.
-Fellows are required to establish or participate in a leadership role within a disability rights student organization, work to promote Autistic culture and community, and take steps to improve disability accessibility and inclusion on their college campuses.
-Fellows are also expected to check in with ASAN on a monthly basis to receive support in achieving their advocacy projects.
-Applicants must be Autistic, be willing to publicly identify as such and should have a strong interest in disability rights advocacy and activism.
+The ASAN Autistic Scholars Fellowship program was designed to advance campus leadership and to give students an opportunity to create systems change on their college campuses.
+Fellows were required to establish or participate in a leadership role within a disability rights student organization, work to promote Autistic culture and community, and take steps to improve disability accessibility and inclusion on their college campuses.
+Fellows checked in with ASAN on a monthly basis to receive support in achieving their advocacy goals.
+Applicants were required to be autistic, be willing to publicly identify as such and to have a strong interest in disability rights advocacy and activism.

-ASAN will look for the following indicators when screening applicants for the scholarship:
+ASAN looked for the following indicators when screening applicants for the scholarship:

 - Strong interest in civil rights advocacy and activism for autistic people and other people with disabilities.
 If students are not yet involved in disability rights, involvement in or support for other causes can demonstrate potential for leading disability rights efforts.

 - A background in and experience with the values of the neurodiversity movement

 - A commitment to building Autistic culture and community on their college campus or in their local community